Straskal/c3-dev-environment/README.md

 https://www.construct.net/make-games/manuals/addon-sdk/guide/using-developer-mode

-1. Run the `npm run test` command
+1. run the `npm run test` command
-2. Your default browser will open to the file server
+2. your default browser will open to the file server
-3. Copy your addons' addon.json url into construct 3 and test!
+3. copy your addons' addon.json url into construct 3 and test!